flutter/website/src/docs/resources/faq.md

 Flutter includes:

-* Heavily optimized, mobile-first 2D rendering engine with excellent support for text
+* Heavily optimized, the mobile-first 2D rendering engine with excellent support for text
 * Modern react-style framework
 * Rich set of widgets implementing Material Design and iOS-style
 * APIs for unit and integration tests
 * Interop and plugin APIs to connect to the system and 3rd-party SDKs
 * Headless test runner for running tests on Windows, Linux, and Mac
-* [Dart DevTools][] for testing, debugging, and profiling your app
+* [Dart DevTools][] for testing, debugging and profiling your app
 * Command-line tools for creating, building, testing, and compiling your apps